jakebroekhuizen/jakebroekhuizen.github.io/about.md

 <img src="/assets/img/Headshot.png" alt="Image Description" class="about-img">

-My name is Jake Broekhuizen and I graduated from the University of California, Berkeley with a BSc in Electrical Engineering and Computer Science.
+Hey, I'm Jake and I graduated from the University of California, Berkeley with a BSc in Electrical Engineering and Computer Science.
 Here I was exposed to, and given hands-on experience with, some of the building blocks of the modern day technologies that we interact with in our day-to-day lives.

 I’m currently working as a Business Systems Analyst at ServiceNow and have previously worked as a Systems Architect and Technical Program Manager within the recycling and renewable energy industry.
 I also taught the fundamentals of programming and computer science in parallel to studying for my undergraduate degree at Berkeley.